 Are they vegetarian?
 Vegan?
 Do they hate vegetables?
 Or hate fish?
 Do they hate combining foods and can’t stand certain textures?
 Are they good with self-discipline or would they be best in the short term at least following a more rigid structure?

-This is why the old cliché of there is no one sized diet that fits all is so true.
+This is why the old cliché of there is no one sized diet that fits all is so true, as is the old cliche, never trust a fat nutritionist.

 Whilst most of the nutrition work I do is goal specific (e.g. fat loss/ muscle gain/ improved energy etc) I am able to specifically help with the following.